 We may face risks of Internet disruptions, which could have an adverse effect on the price of cryptocurrencies.

 A disruption of the Internet may affect the use of cryptocurrencies and subsequently the value of our securities.
-Generally, cryptocurrencies and our business of mining cryptocurrencies is dependent upon the Internet.
+Generally, cryptocurrencies, our business of mining cryptocurrencies and Dogecoin treasury program is dependent upon the Internet.
 A significant disruption in Internet connectivity could disrupt a currency's network operations until the disruption is resolved and have an adverse effect on the price of cryptocurrencies and our ability to mine cryptocurrencies.

 Macro & Political